 Back in the olden days, you used to get one or two discs in the mail periodically from Netflix.
 While that option is still available, who wants to wait a few days between episodes of your favorite shows?

 Netflix streaming is the best way to get caught up on old shows.
 You can even stream movies, and the best part is, you can screen on four devices for just $16 per month.

 Watch instantly on your computer, or stream to your TV via devices like the Wii, PS3 or Xbox 360 to watch your favorite shows.
 Unfortunately, not every series is available for streaming, especially new ones, so check out your options before you commit.
 But you'll be able to watch Netflix's original programming, such as "Ozark," "Orange is the New Black" and "Tiger King."

-Just as Netflix is perfect for getting caught up on old TV shows, Hulu Plus is great for getting addicted to new ones, as they generally have the most current shows available.
-At just $7.99 a month with no commitment, you'll have access to all current season episodes of many hit shows, hundreds of popular classic shows and thousands of award-winning movies.
+Hulu Plus is great for getting addicted to new shows, as this service updates a day or two after episodes air live instead of entire seasons at once.
+With plans starting at $5.99 a month with no commitment, you'll have access to all current season episodes of many hit shows, hundreds of classic series and thousands of award-winning movies.

 If you're a member of Amazon Prime, then you instantly have access to a number of great TV shows and movies, right at your fingertips.
 While not all of them are free, the ones that do cost money are available for only a small fee, so double-check the prices before you click anything.

 And if you're an avid online shopper, you'll enjoy Amazon Prime's other benefits, like free two-day shipping, in addition to unlimited instant streaming of thousands of movies and TV shows for $119 per year or $12.99 per month.